nirvdrum/nirvdrum.com/_posts/2010-03-24-taking-full-canvas-screenshots-in-windows.markdown

 ---
 layout: post
-title: Taking Full Canvas Screenshots in Windows
+title: How to Take Full Page or Full Canvas Screenshots in Windows
 ---

 Introduction